 - Slide the loaf onto the preheated baking stone (or slide the sheet pan into the oven).

-- Bake until the loaf is nicely browned and sounds hollow when tapped on the bottom (or the center of the loaf reaches 200°F), about 25 minutes.
+- Bake until the loaf is nicely browned and the center of the loaf reaches 200 °F, about 25 minutes.
 Cool completely on a wire rack before slicing.